Is Lane-Splitting Safe in California?

 In California, most motorcycle riders, nearly 40%, use their bikes only on the weekends for recreation.
 Nearly 38 percent use their bikes for both a daily commute and weekend recreational activities.

 Lane-splitting or lane-sharing, which occurs when motorcyclists drive in between lanes in order to bypass traffic, is a frequent, though somewhat dangerous, occurrence.
 In a traffic study commissioned by the California Office of Traffic Safety, more than 70 percent of motorcycle riders drive in between lanes, including on the freeways and multiple-lane roads at all speeds.
+If you have been injured in a motorcycle accident and you're looking for a skilled personal injury attorney in Sacramento contact the Arnold Law Firm today for a free legal consulatation.

 In California, lane-splitting is neither explicitly permitted nor specifically prohibited.
 Technically, a motorcyclist who successfully passes using lane-sharing violates no traffic laws.
 California is the only state in America that allows motorcyclists to share lanes.